yarnpkg/berry/packages/gatsby/content/features/plugins.md

 ## How to use plugins?

 Plugins are single-file JS scripts built via the `@berry/builder` tools.
-They are relatively easy to use (we plan to improve it even more by wrapping the process within a CLI command):
+They are easy to use:

+### Automatic setup

+The official plugins (the ones whose development happen on the Yarn repository) can be installed using the following commands:

+  - `yarn plugins dl --list` will print the name of the available official plugins.
+Some of them might be marked experimental, in which case they might be subject to breaking changes between releases (they should be mostly stable in general, though).

+  - `yarn plugins dl <plugin-name>` will download one of the plugins from the list, store it within `.yarn/plugins`, and modify your local `.yarnrc` file to reference it.

+  - If the plugin you're looking for is hosted on a different server (or is a non-official plugin), just run `yarn plugins dl <url>` and the same process will happen.

+### Manual setup

+The `yarn plugins dl` command is useful, but in case you prefer to setup your project yourself:

-  - Download the plugin you want to use and put it somewhere within your project
+  - Download the plugin you want to use and put it somewhere

   - Update your project-level `.yarnrc` file by adding the following property:

     ```
     plugins:
       - "./my-plugin.js"
     ```

-And that's it!
-The next time you'll start Yarn, your plugin will be injected into the environment.